-New Jersey train crash renews criticism of Christie over transit funding
+New Jersey train crash turns spotlight on Christie, funding crisis

 Christie, who is a key adviser for Republican presidential nominee Donald Trump, has seen his political ambitions fade after his embroilment in the "Bridgegate" scandal.

-(Reporting by Joseph Ax; Additional reporting by Jeffrey Dastin, Jarrett Renshaw and Hilary Russ; Editing by Lisa Shumaker)
+Reporting by Joseph Ax; Additional reporting by Jeffrey Dastin, Jarrett Renshaw and Hilary Russ; Editing by Lisa Shumaker and Bill Rigby